 These may be retained by the supervisory chair until acceptable completion of corrections.
 The student's advisor will pick up necessary forms at the Department of BME.
-The Chair of your Supervisory Committee should return the Final Examination Form with your file to the Department of BME.
+The Chair of your Supervisory Committee should return the Final Examination Form to the Department of BME.